a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-2.md

             <p><strong>Line 67: </strong>The <code>jwt.decode</code> function takes three arguments: the access token, the secret key, and a list of signature algorithms which the application accepts.
 If the access token is valid, has not been tampered with and has not expired, then the return value of the <code>jwt.decode</code> function (<code>payload</code>) is the dictionary containing the create time and expire time of the token, the user's public ID and a bool indicating if the user has administrator access.</p>
         </li>
         <li>
-            <p><strong>Line 68-74: </strong>This code will only execute if the token passed all validation criteria: token format is valid, signature is valid (i.e., token has not been modified/tampered) and token is not expired.
-In that case, we construct a dict object containing the validated <code>access_token</code>, the timestamp when the token expires, the user's public_id and administrator flag from the <code>payload</code> object.
-We return the dict within a <code>Result</code> object indicating the operation was successful.</p>
-        </li>
-        <li>
-            <p><strong>Line 75-77: </strong>This code will only execute if the token is expired.
+            <p><strong>Line 68-70: </strong>This code will only execute if the token is expired.
 Note that we do not have to perform any of the work to verify whether the token is expired or not, that is handled by the <code>jwt.decode</code> function.
 If the token is expired, a <code>jwt.ExpiredSignatureError</code> is raised.
 Since this is an expected failure, we catch it and create a <code>Result</code> object with an error message describing the failure and return the <code>Result</code>.</p>
         </li>
         <li>
-            <p><strong>Line 78-80: </strong>This code will only execute if the signature validation process fails.
+            <p><strong>Line 71-73: </strong>This code will only execute if the signature validation process fails.
 This would occur if the token was tampered or modified in any way, and we will create unit tests to verify this works as expected.
 Again, we do not have to perform any of the work to determine if the token has been tampered with, that process is handled by the <code>jwt.decode</code> function.
 If the signature is invalid, a <code>jwt.InvalidTokenError</code> is raised.
 Since this is an expected failure, we catch it and create a <code>Result</code> object with an error message describing the failure and return the <code>Result</code>.</p>
+        </li>
+        <li>
+            <p><strong>Line 75-81: </strong>This code will only execute if the token passed all validation criteria: token format is valid, signature is valid (i.e., token has not been modified/tampered) and token is not expired.
+In that case, we construct a dict object containing the validated <code>access_token</code>, the timestamp when the token expires, the user's public_id and administrator flag from the <code>payload</code> object.
+We return the dict within a <code>Result</code> object indicating the operation was successful.</p>
         </li>
     </ul>
 </div>